Illinois Compiled Statutes

-Acceptance for treatment as a parole or aftercare release condition.
+Acceptance for treatment as a parole or release condition.

-for treatment for drug addiction or alcoholism under the supervision of a
+for treatment for a substance use disorder under the supervision of a

-designated program may be made a condition of parole or aftercare release, and failure to comply
+designated program may be made a condition of parole or release, and failure to comply

-with such treatment may be treated as a violation of parole or aftercare release.
+with such services may be treated as a violation of parole or release.
 A designated

 program shall establish the conditions under which a parolee or releasee is accepted

-for treatment.
+for services.
 No parolee or releasee may be placed under the supervision of a designated

 program for treatment unless the designated program accepts him or her for treatment.